This article will provide you with details on how to use MRules built-in layer allowing reading and writing data from or to Java beans.

 Lists are handled in the same way as Arrays.

 Read Maps values, given the key.
 The key of the value to read might be a constant or a value read from another property.

-Invoke a method with zero or one argument.
-The argument might be a constant or a value read from another property.
+Invoke methods with or without arguments.
+The arguments might be constants or values read from another properties.

 Combine all the above, whatever is the protection of the element to access (even if private).

 Extra: Arrays length can be accessed with the “length” keyword used as if it were a direct field access.

 Write any property of a bean in an Objects hierarchy, with no limitation of level.

 Write an element of an Array.
 The Array will be automatically adjusted if too small.

 Lists are handled in the same way as Arrays.

 Set Maps values, given the key.